Oracle for Decentralized Options

 Decentralized Options How do they Work?

-We outline the essential elements of options pricing and their basic mechanisms below.
+The essential elements of options pricing and their basic mechanisms are outlined below.

 Call Options